sonv/Vevoicoinguon/7.typ

 He thought I was going to shock him, so he acted it out himself.”

-Back in the day, we all admired his sharp and witty mind!
+Back in the day, we all admired his sharp and witty mind.

 $ * * * $

-During the national resistance against the French, Minh was appointed Director of Public Security for Zone X.
+During the national resistance against the French, Minh was appointed Giám đốc Công an Khu X.
-At the annual national Public Security Conferences, he often hosted the meetings — sometimes in Tuyên Quang, sometimes in Phú Thọ.
+At the annual national Hội nghị Công an toàn quốc, he often hosted the meetings — sometimes in Tuyên Quang, sometimes in Phú Thọ.
 Colleagues told me many good stories about him.